-Please Refer to Main, Attachment # 2 Appendix D: Participant-Centered Planning and Service Delivery D-1: Service Plan Development (1 of 8) tate Participant-Centered Service Plan Title: Person Centered Services Plan a.
+Please Refer to Main.
+Attachment # 2

+State Participant-Centered Service Plan Title:

+Person Centered Services Plan

+a.
 Responsibility for Service Plan Development.
-Per 42 CFR §441.301(b)(2), specify who is responsible for the development of the service plan and the qualifications of these individuals (select each that applies): ☐ Registered nurse, licensed to practice in the state \square Licensed practical or vocational nurse, acting within the scope of practice under state law Licensed physician (M.D. or D.O) Case Manager (qualifications specified in Appendix C-1/C-3) Case Manager (qualifications not specified in Appendix C-1/C-3).
-Specify qualifications: Specify qualifications:
+Per 42 CFR §441.301(b)(2), specify who is responsible for the development of the service plan and the qualifications of these individuals (select each that applies):

+Registered nurse, licensed to practice in the state

+Licensed practical or vocational nurse, acting within the scope of practice under state law

+Licensed physician (M.D. or D.O)

+Case Manager (qualifications specified in Appendix C-1/C-3)

+Case Manager (qualifications not specified in Appendix C-1/C-3).

+Specify qualifications:

+Social Worker Specify qualifications:

+Specify the individuals and their qualifications:

+The PASSE care coordinator, which must meet the following qualifications:

+A. Be a Registered Nurse (R.N.), a physician, or have a bachelor's degree in a social science or health-related field;

+OR

-☐ Social Worker Specify qualifications: ⊠ Other Specify the individuals and their qualifications: The PASSE care coordinator, which must meet the following qualifications: A. Be a Registered Nurse (R.N.), a physician, or have a bachelor's degree in a social science or health-related field; OR Have a GED or High School diploma and Have at least one (1) year of experience working with developmentall y or intellectually disabled clients; B. Successfully complete a background check, that includes a criminal background and child and adult maltreatment registry check; C. Successfully pass an initial drug screen prior to and working directly with beneficiaries; D. Successfully pass an annual drug screen; and E. Cannot be excluded or debarred under any state or federal law, regulation or rule or not eligible or prohibited to enroll as a Medicaid provider.
+Have a GED or High School diploma and Have at least one (1) year of experience working with developmentally or intellectually disabled clients;

+- B. Successfully complete a background check, that includes a criminal background and child and adult maltreatment registry check; - C. Successfully pass an initial drug screen prior to and working directly with beneficiaries; - D. Successfully pass an annual drug screen; and - E. Cannot be excluded or debarred under any state or federal law, regulation or rule or not eligible or prohibited to enroll as a Medicaid provider.

-- b.
+b.
 Service Plan Development Safeguards.
+Select one:

-Select one: - Entities and/or individuals that have responsibility for service plan development may not provide other direct waiver services to the participant. - O Entities and/or individuals that have responsibility for service plan development may provide other direct waiver services to the participant.
+Entities and/or individuals that have responsibility for service plan development may not provide other direct waiver services to the participant.

+Entities and/or individuals that have responsibility for service plan development may provide other direct waiver services to the participant.